bankolejohn/CI-CD-basics/intro-to-jenkins.md

 *   **Rollback Procedure:** Not explicitly detailed in the provided project description.

 *   **Secrets Management:** Initial Jenkins setup involves retrieving an initial admin password.
 For pipeline secrets (e.g., credentials for deploying), Jenkins' built-in credentials management or plugins would be used, though not explicitly detailed in the provided text.

+### 4.5 Pipeline Scripting and Execution

+This section details how to define and execute CI/CD pipelines using Jenkins.

+*   **Creating a Freestyle Project:** Freestyle projects are a basic type of Jenkins job that allows you to configure build steps, SCM, and post-build actions through the Jenkins UI.
+This is a good starting point for simple tasks.

+*   **Connecting Jenkins To Our Source Code Management:** To build code, Jenkins needs to connect to your version control system (e.g., Git).
+You will configure the SCM section in your Jenkins job to point to your repository URL and specify credentials if needed.

+*   **Configuring Build Trigger (Freestyle):** Freestyle projects can be triggered manually, periodically, or by SCM changes (e.g., polling SCM or using webhooks).

+*   **Creating a Pipeline Job:** Pipeline jobs allow you to define your entire CI/CD workflow as code using a `Jenkinsfile`.
+This provides version control, reusability, and better visibility into your pipeline.

+*   **Configuring Build Trigger (Pipeline):** Similar to Freestyle projects, Pipeline jobs can be triggered manually, periodically, or by SCM changes.
+The `Jenkinsfile` itself can also define triggers.

+*   **Writing Jenkins Pipeline Script:** A `Jenkinsfile` is a text file that defines your Jenkins Pipeline.
+It's typically written in Groovy syntax and committed to your project's source code repository.
+It defines stages like build, test, and deploy.

+*   **Installing Docker (for Pipeline Builds):** To leverage containerization within your Jenkins pipelines (e.g., building Docker images, running tests in isolated containers), Docker needs to be installed on the Jenkins host.

+        # (Assuming Docker installation steps would be provided here if available,
+        # as per the project highlight "Installing Docker")

+*   **Building Pipeline Script:** Once your `Jenkinsfile` is committed to your SCM, you configure a Jenkins Pipeline job to point to this `Jenkinsfile`.
+When the job runs, Jenkins executes the script, orchestrating your CI/CD workflow.

 ## 5\.
 Monitoring and Alerting